DFHack/dfhack/Readme.rst

 Again, note that plugins AND scripts can be executed this way, and arguments will be passed according to the same rules.

-If a command is executed, then the plugin will NOT apply the syndrome to any units.
-To call a dfhack command at the same time as applying a syndrome, use separate syndromes.
-This behavior is to prevent conflicts with the syndromeTrigger plugin.

 syndromeTrigger
 ---------------